Project ID: PA1A130

 Project leader: CERONAV – Romanian Maritime Training Centre

 Address: 69A Pescarilor Street, 900581, Constanta / Romania

 Associated Strategic Partners:

-The project addresses the environmental pollution caused by the inland waterway transport emphasized in different European policies, strategies and initiatives, such as:
+The project addressed the environmental pollution caused by inland waterway transport emphasized in different European policies, strategies and initiatives, such as:

 Data provided by: Vasile Pipirigeanu (CERONAV-Romanian Maritime Training Centre, Romania) - 28.09.2017